 We may need to determine: How are we going to get to the access point?
+Where can we park?
+Do we need to set up a shuttle?
+What information might we need to confirm with our shuttle driver?
 What is the best way to carry, load and secure our craft to protect ourselves or others from injury and prevent unnecessary damage?
 How will we get our craft and additional equipment to the water?
 Is the weather and flow as expected?
 What signs do we need to look for to determine this?
 How can we adjust our plans if needed?

-4. Wild Water Skills
+4. Wild Water Racing Skills